DJ Black: "Chucha Su Madre"

 After a couple years of absence, he returned with the controversial hit song "Chucha Su Madre" which would become his biggest hit to date.
 The song speaks of the political corruption and poor treatment of the lower class in Panama.
 Chucha Su Madre has broken many records including most nationwide spins and was eventually censored due to its lyrics but still continues to get airplay in Panama, Colombia, Costa Rica and Ecuador.
 With the success of Chucha Su Madre, DJ Black gained the attention of many people outside of Panama including the U.S. which landed him several meetings with reps from MTV and G-Unit Records.
 He is still in the midst of negotiations with other companies.
 (Chucha Su Madre was released as a digital download in the U.S. as of 3 September 2010.)
 In May 2012, Complex Magazine named "Chucha Su Madre" as the #3 song on its list of Top 10 Most Disrespectful "Your Mother" songs of all time.

 "Los Locos Somos Mas"

 In 2009 DJ Black wrote another hit record "Los Locos Somos Mas" which became the slogan for the campaign of Panamanian Presidential candidate Ricardo Martinelli.
 The song helped Martinelli win the presidency and earned DJ Black the position of Director of Culture in the Panamanian government.

 Personal life

-DJ Black has one son (Kevin Weeks) and is currently living in Panama as the Director/Minister of Culture in the Panamanian government.
+DJ Black has one son (Kevin Weeks) and previously served in Panama as the government's Director/Minister of Culture.
 He is also Vice President of Moreno Music Group, along with relative, business partner and CEO, Cesar Moreno.